 The first thing to do is read over, carefully, the entire exam paper.
 Spend a good ten minutes reading before you write anything.
 In this time, work out which questions you are going to answer, which order you are going to answer them in, and plan your time in the exam: how much time you are going to spend answering each question.
 Take careful note of the marking scheme (see later) when making this plan.
 Write down the plan on the back sheet of your answer book – you can always score it out later.
 It helps you feel in control, and that helps keep you calm.

 Don’t be tempted to do a question on subject X just because it’s the subject you know the most about.
 It might be a real stinker of a question.
 Are you sure you can do it?
 Which parts can you do?
 How many marks do you think you could get on the parts of the question you can do?
-You might find there is another, much easier question on subject Y, which you might not have chosen because you found subject Y is harder, or because one part of the question looks really difficult.
-Work it out for each part of each question: which question is likely to get you the most marks?
+You might find there is another, much easier question on subject Y, which you might not have chosen because you found subject Y to be harder, or because one part of the question looks really difficult.
+Work it out for each part of each question, then add them up to get a total for the whole question, then decide: which question is likely to get you the most marks?
 Do that one.

 Reading the whole question is also important because many questions lead you through a problem – the answer to part a) is used in part b), etc. There might be clues in later parts of the question about what the examiner is expecting.
 Make sure you spot them.